AllaRomasheva/allaromasheva.github.io/_posts/en/2021/2021-11-30-how-to-assemble-the-mudboard.md

 send links to others and edit the set collectively.
 There are dozens of services for creating mudboards, but the most convenient are:

-<b>Milanote</b> Mudboard service for creatives - designers, writers, photographers, marketers, agency teams.
+**Milanote** Mudboard service for creatives - designers, writers, photographers, marketers, agency teams.
 Here, literally everything is sharpened to create creative mudboards: there are dozens of templates for a photo, UI, logo, character creation or interior design, illustration: